OCA/account-payment/account_cash_discount_base/README.rst

 as taxes.
 This module also adds cash discount informations on customer invoice report.

-On supplier invoices, you can set the discount percent or directly defined the total amount with discount deducted.
+On supplier invoices, you can set the discount percent.
 For the discount due date, you can fill it directly or set a delay.
 In this case, discount due date is still computed at invoice's validation.

-In all cases, the discount is a percentage of the  untaxed amount.
+You can decide to calculate the discount amount based on the total price taxes included or not.

 Installation